walterleo/Jayride-Coding-Challenge/README.md

 *Solved with free IP/Location API https://ipstack.com/product to obtain the location of the client's ip.*

-You need to use a API_KEY IPSTACK, adding a file .env where the key is declared.
+You need to use a API_KEY_IPSTACK, adding a file .env where the key is declared.

 ### Task 3
 The API should reply to the resource request /Listings that takes the number of passengers as a parameter.

-*Solved consulting the endpoint https://jayridechallengeapi.azurewebsites.net/api/QuoteRequest to get the data and then filtering and mapping the list with native javascript functions to manipulate arrays.*
+*Solved consulting the endpoint https://jayridechallengeapi.azurewebsites.net/api/QuoteRequest to get the data and then filtering and mapping the list with native javascript functions to manipulate arrays.
+The resulting list was ordered from lowest to highest for the total price*

 ## Quick Start